christopherphan/MatrixPortal-M4-dozenal-clock/README.md

     you'll need to have an account there.

 4. Copy the files in the directory `copy_to_board` of this repo onto the MatrixPortal.

+The rest of this document describes the Dozenal time display as well as some details the code.

 ## Dozenal time